Introduction to the Healthcare Industry

 Today, with the evolution of the cloud and cognitive IT commands, voice recognition is becoming a key component of human/machine interaction.
 Thanks to major advances in the field of Artificial Intelligence and Deep Learning, voice recognition provides unrivaled precision by contextualizing dictated content.

 Voice recognition technology allows a user to create their profile based on dictation of just a few seconds.
 The solution adapts to changes in the user’s voice, in the event of a cold, change of microphone or environment.
-The cloud-based software solution then offers relevant recommendations and ensures compliance with regulatory requirements, leading to better quality care.
+The cloud-based software solution and development then offers relevant recommendations and ensures compliance with regulatory requirements, leading to better quality care.
 In doing so, it makes it possible to avoid going back on medical files and minimizes the loss of time which would be induced.

 4. Big Data